 In terms of side hustles, I had one of the best weeks of my life recently.

 In a seven day span, I had two randomized control trials accepted for publication.
 That makes it a total of three in my first year as an attending.
-This was the culmination of two and a half years of work (and means I’m going to be a total let down for the next two years).
+This was the culmination of two and a half years of work.

 Both of these research projects work towards my non-clinical bonus that I receive at work.